anlopez94/DomesticBillAggregator/README.md

 ```bash
 python main.py -filename='example_data'
 ```
- The file should be a excel file in data inside data folder with the following sheets: `internet`, `water`, `gas`, and `electricity`.
+ The file should be a excel file inside data folder with the following sheets: `internet`, `water`, `gas`, and `electricity`.
 The application will then aggregate the bills by type and date and save then in results folder.
+There is an example of the data typed required in data folder "example_data"